Pycnocline: Changes with Latitude

 While temperature and salinity both have an impact on density, one can have a greater effect than the other depending on latitudinal region.
 In the tropics and mid-latitudes, the surface density for all oceans follows surface temperature rather than surface salinity.
-At the highest latitudes over 50°, surface density follows salinity more than temperature for all oceans because temperature consistently sites near the freezing point.
+At the highest latitudes over 50°, surface density follows salinity more than temperature for all oceans because temperature consistently sits near the freezing point.

-In low and mid-latitudes, a permanent pycnocline exists at depths between 200-1000 m.
+In low and mid-latitudes, a permanent pycnocline exists at depths between 200 and 1000 m.
 In some large but geographically restricted subtropical regions such as the Sargasso Sea in the Atlantic, two permanent thermoclines exist with a layer of lower vertical stratification called a thermostad separating them.
 This phenomenon is reflected in density due to the strong dependence of density on ocean temperature; two permanent pycnoclines are associated with the permanent thermoclines, and the density equivalent to the thermostad is called the pycnostad.

 In subpolar and polar regions, the surface waters are much colder year-round due to latitude and much fresher due to the melting of sea and land ice, high precipitation, and freshwater runoff, while deeper waters are fairly consistent across the globe.
 Due to this, there is no permanent thermocline present, but seasonal thermoclines can occur.
 In these areas, a permanent halocline exists, and this halocline is the main factor in determining the permanent pycnocline.